 The members of the Board of Directors who are not employees of the Company are elected for a period of one (1) year.
-The Company pays its non-executive Directors a per diem of ₱30,000.00 for each meeting.
+The Company pays its non-executive Directors a per diem of PhP30,000.00 for each meeting.
 There are no other arrangements for which the members of the Board of Directors are compensated.
+The report on total compensation of each Director for 2020 is attached as Annex E.